anatoliansoftwarecommunity/welcome/docs/standard/LABELS.md

 ## Type Labels

-Type labels are used for assigning type of issues and pull requests.
+Type labels are used for assigning the type of issues and pull requests.

 | Group | Name | Color Code | Key | Description |
 |:-------|:------|------------|:-----|:-------------|